Hey Kids (Start Here)

 Telford had just shot—

 Cowan’s mouth opened.
 His frame convulsed.
-His eyes and stance shifted away from Rush and towards Volker as—something, oh god, something horrible—came out of his mouth, launching itself into the air with a coiled spring, screeching as it came.
+His eyes shifted from Rush to Volker as—something, oh god, something horrible—wormed out of his mouth and launched into the air with a coiled spring, screeching as it came—

 Too slow.

-Telford kept at it until the thing was a dead streak on the floor.
+Telford kept crushing until all that was left was a streak on the floor.

-Volker lay against the cool metal, his shoulder burning, his breath tearing through his throat.
+Volker lay against the cool metal, his shoulder burning, his breath aching in his throat.
 Every muscle in his body was trembling.

-A few feet away, what was left of Cowan slumped to the floor, blood trailing from his mouth.
+A few feet away, what was left of Cowan slumped to the floor, blood sluicing from his mouth.

-Volker sat up, one hand clapped to his shoulder, trembling.
+Volker sat, one hand clapped to his shoulder, trembling.

-“Rush,” Telford snapped, his fingers probing the wound in Rush’s left shoulder.
+“Rush.”
+Telford probed the wound in Rush’s shoulder.

-“You—shot me,” Rush said, as if he wasn’t quite sure.
-Beneath him, narrow rivulets of blood were creeping across the floor.
+“Y’shot me?”
+Beneath Rush, narrow rivulets of blood were winding across the floor.

-Volker’s breath was coming in short, pained gasps as he struggled to process everything that had just happened.
-His entire body was shaking.
+Volker’s breath came in short, pained gasps as he struggled to process everything that had just happened.
 He was cold.
 He was hot.
 He wasn’t sure.
+His body shook.
+Was he poisoned?
+Some Earth snakes were venomous.
+What about parasitic, cannibalistic, alien snakes.
+Were they venomous?

-Telford ignored his comment and twisted to look at Volker.
+Telford turned to Volker.
 “Are you wearing a real shirt?”

 “What?”
 Volker asked shakily.